+Editor’s Note: It is FFS whether decision of UP based or CP based provisioning is needed, and if so which entity makes this decision.

 If CP solution is chosen, provisioning of the UE using CP follows the registration.
-This procedure is based on the existing UE Parameters Update triggered from UDM.
+This procedure is based on the existing UE Parameters Update triggered from UDM terminated in ME.

+Editor’s Note: Whether an additional layer of security is required e.g. to secure the provisioning data from PS beyond the security currently provided by UDM.